4W4I5/Semester-5-Notes/DB/DB 14 September, 2023.md

 To show the ER-relations in RM notation form

+Entity with MVA
+- Represent with 2 relations
+	- One will be keyed to the other relation table which shows the simple attributes (Does not fix the duplication problem however)

 1-M
 - suppose A is one to many of B
 	- A(a1,a2)